Jimmy Two-Shoes

 Jimmy Two-Shoes (also known as JTS or as Jimmy Cool in most parts of Europe, Asia, and Israel) is a Canadian animated children's television series created by Edward Kay and Sean Scott.
-It was produced by Breakthrough Entertainment and animated by Mercury Filmworks in season 1 and Elliott Animation in season 2.
-It aired on Disney XD in the United States, Teletoon in Canada, and Jetix (later Disney Channel) and Disney XD in Eurasia.
+It was produced by Breakthrough Entertainment and for the first season, it was solely animated by Mercury Filmworks, but for the second and final season, Elliott Animation would collab with Mercury Filmworks to animate the series.
+It aired on Disney XD in the United States and Teletoon in Canada and Nickelodeon in South América.
 The series centers on the exploits of the happy-go-lucky title character, who lives in Miseryville, a miserable town filled with monsters and demon-like creatures.

 The series originally premiered in the United States on February 13, 2009, and in Canada on March 21, 2009.
-The final episode aired on July 15, 2011 in the United States, and April 5, 2012 in Canada, with reruns continuing until December 2017.
+The final episode aired on July 15, 2011 in the United States, and April 5, 2012 in Canada.

 Premise

 The series follows the adventures of Jimmy, a happy-go-lucky boy who makes it his mission to find fun everywhere he goes.
 This is a challenge because Jimmy lives in Miseryville, the unhappiest town around, run by the megalomaniacal Lucius Heinous the Seventh.
 Miseryville has one main industry: Misery Inc., purveyors of putrid products guaranteed to cause grief; and they do not come with a money-back guarantee.
 Along with his best friends Heloise (part-time genius, full-time soul-crusher who is secretly in love with Jimmy) and Beezy (adventure lover, couch potato, and Jimmy's definitive best friend, who is also Lucius' son), Jimmy is determined to surf past all obstacles and bring his infectious enthusiasm to the whole town.